Paulinha, from 'BBB11', creates a pool company and says he hit 16 corners and more than 400 blocks in Mega da Virada | Pop & Art

 Of these, R$2.7 million came from Lotofácil da Independência.
 According to Paulinha, she bought a share along with nine other people and, together, they took the maximum prize.
 At Mega da Virada, Paulinha claims that the company hit 16 corners.

-- Mega da Virada 2021: two bets share a prize of R$ 378 million; see dozens
+- Mega da Virada 2021: two bets share a prize of R$ 378 million; see who the new millionaires are in the video below

 On the company’s Instagram, Paulinha also stated that they hit more than 400 blocks at Mega da Virada.